okta/workflows-templates/workflows/special_character_validation_and_substitution/readme.md

         5.  `\.` (periods are a reserved character)

-This function card will replace a tilde, apostrophe, a white space character (blank or tab), underscore, dash, or a period in the field with nothing.
+This function card will replace a tilde, apostrophe, a white space character (blank or tab), underscore, dash, or a period in the field with a blank.
 This is especially useful if trying to create an email address and the name contains spaces.

 4. Add another function card: